Cash based Long Term Incentive Pay

 Performance share plans function similarly to Performance Unit Plan Awards.
 However, the executive is granted contingent shares at the start of the three to five year performance period.
 No investment is made by the executive to acquire the contingent shares.

-Contact the employment attorneys at Carey & Associates, P.C. today at (203) 255-4150 to review your long term incentive pay agreement.
+Contact our Long-Term Incentive Plan Lawyers employment lawyers at Carey & Associates, P.C. today at (203) 255-4150, or email to email@example.com, to review your long term incentive pay agreement.
 We will make sure your incentive agreement is competitive with other professionals in your field and reflects the value you bring to your company.
-Our employment lawyers work to help employees located in Connecticut, Manhattan and New York.
+Our long term incentive plan lawyers work to help employees located in Connecticut, Manhattan and New York.